-The library's second focus is on providing materials for the recreational reading needs of Middle School students.
+The library provides materials for the recreational reading needs of Middle School students.
 The Stephens Library has a dynamic and constantly evolving fiction collection and a variety of non-fiction resources catering to students' interest areas.
 A wide reading program in English class challenges students to explore a wide variety of genres and forms of literature and visits by popular authors and illustrators help to reinforce our vibrant reading culture.